Satellite: Collision threat

+Radio interference

 Due to the low received signal strength of satellite transmissions, they are prone to jamming by land-based transmitters.
 Such jamming is limited to the geographical area within the transmitter's range.
 GPS satellites are potential targets for jamming, but satellite phone and television signals have also been subjected to jamming.

 Also, it is very easy to transmit a carrier radio signal to a geostationary satellite and thus interfere with the legitimate uses of the satellite's transponder.
 It is common for Earth stations to transmit at the wrong time or on the wrong frequency in commercial satellite space, and dual-illuminate the transponder, rendering the frequency unusable.
-Satellite operators now have sophisticated monitoring that enables them to pinpoint the source of any carrier and manage the transponder space effectively.
+Satellite operators now have sophisticated monitoring tools and methods that enable them to pinpoint the source of any carrier and manage the transponder space effectively.

+Regulation

+Issues like space debris, radio and light pollution are increasing in magnitude and at the same time lack progress in national or international regulation.

+Liability

+Generally liability has been covered by the Liability Convention.

+Operation

+The operation capabilities and use have very much diversified and is broadening increasingly.

+Satellite operation needs not only access to financial, manufacturing and launch capabilities, but also a ground segment infrastructure.

+List

+A list of selected Earth satellites with a high mass is given.
+Excluded are crewed satellites i.e. space stations and launch vehicles, and satellites not intended for long-term Earth orbit, such as missions to beyond Earth orbit.
+Included are satellites at Sun-Earth Lagrange point 2.